buiduccuong30051989/frontend-standard/README.md

 Internal Note: Compiling rules and ideas in the readme for now, to make sure we're all on the same page.

 Documented here are the standards for front-end development both defined and used by [KA+A](http://kaplusa.com).
-Before reading this, you should be familiar with Responsive Web Design, media queries, and SASS (specifically the [SCSS](http://sass-lang.com/) syntax).
+Before reading this, you should be familiar with proper HTML syntax, Responsive Web Design, media queries, and SASS (specifically the [SCSS](http://sass-lang.com/) syntax).

 ## General Rules